Bottles are often a tricky thing to model, especially if they have unique shapes built in.

 NOTE: This happens more than I want, but I often end up with holes instead of the intersecting side of the trim objects.

 I find that you can use the Boolean Merge to get the parts you want.
-Copy those and Undo to get back to where you can do the Trim again.

 Paste the objects back in place and Join them.